regularvanessaperson/typing_game_project/README.md

     - activates with start button
 7. Have more than one song choice or make timer faster
     - maybe an easy, medium, hard

+### Issues I haven't solved
+- When making spans out of each character the cursor skips over them and it makes the game look a bit broken while playing